4lhc/MiBand-HRX/README.md

 # MiBand-HRX
 Library to work with Xiaomi MiBand HRX Edition Accelerometer Data.
 Intended for extraction of accelerometer data only, for experimentaions with ROS and gesture recognition.
+Check out the ROS interfacing example [here](https://github.com/4lhc/ROS/tree/master/learning_ws/src/x1_miband_control).

 I couldn't find a solution that worked with MiBand HRX edition.
 This repo is forked from [creotiv/MiBand2](https://github.com/creotiv/MiBand2) and modified to work with HRX bands.